 Between long travel distance, being ‘time-poor’ and kids that don’t enjoy leaving home, getting to clinic based treatment can be hard to access for some families.
 In the face of any or all of these hurdles, home focused tele-therapy can significantly help to ensure that your child can be the best they can be.

-Our Therapists are dedicated to seeing children not only maintain but make gains in their developmental progress during imposed travel and social restrictions.
-We simply embrace amazingly simple technology to provide ‘individually based but home focused’ therapy right to your lounge room.
-We also want to support overcommitted and time poor parents (and carers) to access therapy that helps children without putting undue pressure on adults to travel.
+Our Therapists are dedicated to seeing children make developmental gains no matter what their families circumstances.
+We simply embrace amazingly simple technology to bring ‘individually based but home focused’ therapy right to your lounge room.
+We also want to support overcommitted and time poor parents (and carers) to access therapy that helps their children without putting undue pressure on the family to travel unnecessarily.

 When you and your child are unable or unwilling to attend our centres, let us come to you virtually bringing clinic quality therapy to your home.

-Use imposed home stay to maximize your child’s development.
+Use technology to comfortably maximize your child’s development.

 - Fine motor (finger) skills (such as using buttons, manipulating scissors, or holding a pencil)